A case study of Consistent Vehicle Routing Problem with Time Windows: Introduction

 The company has a fleet of vehicles, which are dispatched from the distribution center to their respective customers.
 Each vehicle has a fixed subset of customers assigned to it, and each day the vehicles serve their corresponding customers.

 Due to the high variability in the activity of the customers, the quantities they order and the service times, the company currently experiences significant problems in the fulfillment process during the periods of high activity: the customers time windows may not be respected and, in some cases, the delivery even has to be postponed to another day.
-In consequence, it is of vital importance for the company to develop a decision support system that would improve the planning and scheduling of the distribution of products to its customers, seeking a good balance between operational costs and service quality.
+Consequently, it is vital for the company to develop a decision support system that would improve the planning and scheduling of the distribution of products to its customers, seeking the right balance between operational costs and service quality.